Harmxn02/RedirectYouTubeShortsUI-Extension/README.md

 - Scroll forwards in the video
 - Scroll backwards in the video

-... whenever this happens, and it happens to goddamn much
+... whenever this happens, and it happens too gosh-darn much

-I don't know if it's got to do with adblock or something, but it's annoying as hell, so fuck your dumb UI, YouTube!
+I don't know if it's got to do with adblock or something, but it's annoying as heck ... so, fix your poophead UI, YouTube!

 ## ⚡ Features